 If a required report is detected not NIL within the monitoring period, it is indicated as available.
 Monitoring results are generally analysed per ICAO Region.
 This allows an indication of availability for each Region against all the reports expected from.
 If required, the results can also be prepared on State level.

-A more detailed description of the performance indices and how those are calculated can be found in to this document.
+A more detailed description of the performance indices and how those are calculated can be found in Appendix F to this document.

 Distribution Determination for OPMET Data

 Distribution of meteorological data is determined by the tables 'Present Distribution Modes for Routine and Non-Routine Bulletins' and 'RODEX Responsibility and Address Information Table'.
-These tables are included in of this document and represent the RODEX Schema.
+These tables are included in Appendix E of this document and represent the RODEX Schema.